**This post is regularly updated. Do you have updates, suggestions or photos you want to share? Send us an email at email@example.com.**

 - Practice social distancing with The Pinhook every Tuesday at 8pm with virtual trivia until the regular event moves back to its “normal Tuesday spot at the bar.
 We will post a Google form with the questions.
 All you need to do is answer, and turn them in by 9:30pm!
 We will track cumulative scores and figure out a prize of some sort at the end of the quarantine,” the music venue said in a post on Instagram.
 For more information, check out the “Pinhook Trivia” group on Facebook.

 - Horse & Buggy Press and Friends are intent on “sparking joy and conversation through remote transmission lines for the time being,” and will host a group exhibition, “Get Off My Cloud,” with silent auction bidding starting March 25.
 “There will be some sparkling gems priced to delight.”
-They hope to reopen the gallery April 1 in “an aggressively sanitized social distancing way.”
 Exhibit and auction ends Saturday, April 25.
 Ten percent of sales from the gallery cut benefit the Triangle Restaurant Workers Relief Fund.
+Learn more about its Sustainer Fund Program as well.

 - Art of Cool Festival canceled its 2020 event, scheduled for Sept.
 26-28.
 “Stay connected to the vibe and sounds of Art of Cool [by] download[ing] the new AOC Radio app to stream music, great content and festival updates.”